Touch is one of the first ways to communicate with a newborn, and one of the last ways to connect with a dying person.

 So whether you offer a caring touch to a loved one yourself, or they choose to visit a trained massage therapist (which may be covered by some health care plans), palliative massage can provide comfort at towards the end of their journey.

-Rayne Johnson is a massage therapist specializing in palliative and end-of-life care, and an AHPCA Board member.
+Written by Rayne Johnson, a massage therapist specializing in palliative and end-of-life care.
 She is also a death doula and consultant.
 Contact Rayne Johnson at 780-267-5007 or email@example.com